gchq/Palisade-services/user-service/README.md

 It may be that some example users needs to be added to the backing store before a test run of the Palisade system is performed, for example.
 This is resolved by using Spring to upload the user(s) to the service from a yaml file.
 An example of this can be seen in this [Test Yaml](src/contract-tests/resources/application-pre-population.yaml) file which adds the user information to the backing store when the service starts up.
-The user class can be extended to allow more information to be added however, there will also need to be new `UserPrepopulationFactory` class to store these extra fields.
+The user class can be extended to allow more information to be added, however, the `UserPrepopulationFactory` class will also need to be extended to allow these users to be added to the backing store.

 ### Notes